01Tobacco consumption pattern in India is unique

-Legal cigarettes account for just 11% of overall tobacco consumed in India.
-The balance 89% of consumption is in the form of illegal cigarettes and 29 tax -inefficient tobacco products such as bidis, chewing tobacco, khaini etc.
+Legal cigarettes account for just 9% of overall tobacco consumed in India.
+The remaining 91% of consumption is in the form of illegal cigarettes and 29 tax -inefficient tobacco products such as bidis, chewing tobacco, khaini etc.

 This is unlike the rest of the world where tobacco is synonymous with cigarettes, representing 90% of tobacco consumption.

 02Legal Cigarette Industry is the primary Tobacco revenue contributor to the Govt.

 Tobacco & Tobacco Products are a large contributor to the Government's Tax Revenue.
 As per the Lok Sabha, Unstarred Question No. 1499 dated 28th July 2023, tobacco products including pan masala generate Tax revenues amounting to more than Rs.72,000 crores annually.
 Legal cigarettes contribute a very high proportion of the total tobacco tax revenue despite accounting for just 9% share of tobacco consumption.

 03Tobacco is a very important commercial crop in India